 Evidence: The scientifically sound, fully researched and validated information and collected data that have been analyzed to gain understanding and validation of a hypothesis.
 Evidence here is treated as an explicit resource—either hard copy or electronic—published and packaged for use by others.

-Information: Data that are processed and repurposed and printed for distinct ...
+Information: Data that are processed and repurposed and ...